nmwsharp/geometry-central/docs/docs/surface/surface_mesh/mutation.md

 ### Compressed mode

 Internally, the halfedge mesh is represented by dense arrays of indices which are lazily expanded (see [interals](internals.md) for details).
 To support fast deletion operations, we simply mark elements as deleted, without re-packing the index space.
-We say that the mesh is _compressed_ if the index space is dense and there are no such marked elements.
+We say that the mesh is _compressed_ if the index space is dense, with no such marked elements.
 When a mesh is not compressed, the `index` of a mesh element no longer serves as a proper enumeration from `[0,N)`, but merely as a unique ID.

 There are two consequences to being non-compressed: